Netflix/conductor/docs/docs/reference-docs/join-task.md

 ### Introduction

 A `JOIN` task is used in conjunction with a `FORK_JOIN` or `FORK_JOIN_DYNAMIC` task.
-When `JOIN` is used along with a `FORK_JOIN` task, tt waits for a list of zero or more of the forked tasks to be completed.
+When `JOIN` is used along with a `FORK_JOIN` task, it waits for a list of zero or more of the forked tasks to be completed.
 However, when used with a `FORK_JOIN_DYNAMIC` task, it implicitly waits for all of the dynamically forked tasks to complete.

 ### Use Cases

 [FORK_JOIN](/reference-docs/fork-task.html) and [FORK_JOIN_DYNAMIC](/reference-docs/dynamic-fork-task.html) task are used to execute a collection of other tasks or sub workflows in parallel.
 In such cases, there is a need for these forked tasks to complete before moving to the next stage in the workflow.

 ### Configuration